Smart AC Control: Sensibo vs tado°

 There is one other feature that the tado° app has which Sensibo does not.
 A reporting function, which shows a graph of the temperature, humidity, whether forecast, and mode setting as recorded by the Smart AC unit.
 Each element of the graph can be toggled separately, so it can be informative to see what has been going on in the house.
 I have no less than three smart devices in that room with temperature sensors, and the Smart AC temperature measurement has been lower consistently than the other two.
 While the AC is on I can understand this, as it’s more in the airflow than the others, but while off, it still shows about 2 degrees lower than the next closest sensor.
 Position in the room is a factor in this, and if it’s an issue, the tado° app has the option to set an offset value for each tado° device.

 If you want more automated control akin to a smart thermostat product, the tado° Smart AC Control is what you are looking for.
 Set up is a little more involved, but not rocket science, and the end result is a configurable automated climate control solution.
 If you want to monitor what your AC is doing though, this is not the product for you.
 Given the focus on the Home and Away modes to drive the correct behavior, using the geo-fence feature is really a must to get the best value out of this solution, so keep that in mind.
 Battery usage has, however, been negligible and suggests it's been done right.
-The automation and extra configuration options come at a price, US$179 to be exact.
+The automation and extra configuration options come at a price.

 Integration options are a bit lacking for both products, each supporting Amazon Echo, Google Home, and IFTTT only (tado° does offer HomeKit support for it's thermostat products via a bridge, but it's not available for the Smart AC Control).
 For the simple purpose of these devices though, those would likely be sufficient for many people, with IFTTT providing some cross-device trigger options if required.